Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Concentration

 </div>

 Your god fills your foe with an unquenchable rage, demanding ever-increasing violence.
 When you cast this miracle, choose a creature within range.
-At the start of each of your turns for the duration of this effect, make a Presence attack against them.
+At the start of each of your turns for the duration of this effect, make a special attack against Presence against them.
 If you hit, apply 3 + 1/2 Presence stacks of rage, then double their current stacks of aflame.
 In addition, for the duration of this effect, ignore any resistance to primal damage that this creature has, and treat any immunity to primal damage as if it were only resistance.

 ### Gift of the Forest